 You can use the attribute filters = "none" as an alternative to supplying a filter bean list.
 This will omit the request pattern from the security filter chain entirely.
 Note that anything matching this path will then have no authentication or authorization services applied and will be freely accessible.
-If you want to make use of the contents of the SecurityContext contents during a request, then it must have
+If you want to make use of the contents of the SecurityContext contents during a request, then it must have passed through the security filter chain.
+Otherwise the SecurityContextHolder will not have been populated and the contents will be null.

-&lt;sup>1Note that you'll need to include the security namespace in your application context XML file in order to use this syntax.
+1Note that you'll need to include the security namespace in your application context XML file in order to use this syntax.
 The older syntax which used a filter-chain-map is still supported, but is deprecated in favour of the constructor argument injection.

-Instead of a path pattern, the request-matcher-ref attribute can be used to specify a RequestMatcher instance for more powerful matching passed through the security filter chain.
-Otherwise the SecurityContextHolder will not have been populated and the contents will be null.
+2Instead of a path pattern, the request-matcher-ref attribute can be used to specify a RequestMatcher instance for more powerful matching